Mystical

 01

-Dreaming about the mind is not inherently a bad sign.
-It often reflects your current mental state or emotional processing, inviting you to explore your thoughts.
+Dreaming about the mind is not inherently good or bad.
+It often reflects your current mental state, prompting self-reflection and understanding.

 02

-What does it mean if I dream about the mind repeatedly?
+What does it mean if I dream about mind repeatedly?

 Private.
 Gentle.
 No fear-based interpretation.